-- 5.8.9 Overhead power lines, telecommunication masts, wind turbines and ancillary buildings can be intrusive elements in landscape.
-Capacity for such development varies according to landscape type eg. a mast within the coastal flats/merse will be more visually intrusive than within a wooded landscape.
-Developments outwith the NSA boundary can also affect scenic quality, intruding into key views and panoramas. - 5.8.10 The area has recently seen interest in telecommunications masts.
+5.8.9 Overhead power lines, telecommunication masts, wind turbines and ancillary buildings can be intrusive elements in landscape.
+Capacity for such development varies according to landscape type eg. a mast within the coastal flats will be more visually intrusive than within a wooded landscape.
+Developments outwith the NSA boundary can also affect scenic quality, intruding into key views and panoramas.

+5.8.10 The area has recently seen interest in telecommunications masts.
 There may also be a move towards provision of small-scale wind generators, such as small turbines to provide energy for farm holdings.
-At the time of writing a submission for an offshore wind farm (60 turbine) in the Inner Solway is being considered by the Scottish Executive. - 5.8.11 Environmental Assessment is required for major infrastructure developments.
+At the time of writing a submission for an offshore wind farm (60 turbine) in the Inner Solway is being considered by the Scottish Executive.

+5.8.11 Environmental Assessment is required for major infrastructure developments.
 The Structure Plan provides a presumption against applications for wind farms of three of more turbines within the NSA.
 Current planning controls do not regulate development within the marine environment.
-Foreshore and seabed developments are currently controlled by a variety of legislation, none of which are aimed specifically at off shore wind farms. - 5.8.12 Pipelines tend to have less long term visual impact provided they are carefully routed through less sensitive areas of improved agriculture, and provided careful reinstatement and enhancement of affected landscape features is carried out.
+Foreshore and seabed developments are currently controlled by a variety of legislation, none of which are aimed specifically at off shore wind farms.

+5.8.12 Pipelines tend to have less long term visual impact provided they are carefully routed through less sensitive areas

-INFRASTRUCTURE: P ower and telecommunications Key issues Opportunities Code Demand for Seek to raise awareness of utilities company to the aims of the NSA.
-I/Pt1 telecommunication masts Demand for wind farms Encourage the Scottish Executive to place a duty on statutory undertakers and agencies to have due regard to the special qualities of the NSA when undertaking their functions and duties, and seek to influence development by statutory undertakers that is currently outwith planning control to minimise impact on this scenic landscape and the settlements within it I/Pt2 Power lines Seek to ensure environmental impacts including affects on key views are fully assessed when considering development proposals I/Pt3 Seek consideration of undergrounding of cables in sensitive locations I/Pt4 Controls in the marine Support provision of facilities to enable home working from rural areas, subject to conservation of scenic qualities of area I/Pt5 environment Support extension of planning controls in the marine environment I/Pt6 Support delivery of wind farm policy framework I/Pt7
+INFRASTRUCTURE: Power and telecommunications Key issues Opportunities Code Demand for Seek to raise awareness of utility companies to the aims of the NSA I/Pt1 telecommunication masts Demand for wind farms Power lines Encourage the Scottish Executive to place a duty on statutory undertakers and agencies to have due regard to the special qualities of the NSA when undertaking their functions and duties, and seek to influence development by statutory undertakers that is currently outwith planning control to minimise impact on this scenic landscape I/Pt2 Controls in the marine environment Seek to ensure environmental impacts including effects on key views are fully assessed when considering development proposals I/Pt3 Seek consideration of undergrounding of cables in sensitive locations I/Pt4 Support provision of facilities to enable home working from rural areas, subject to conservation of scenic qualities of area I/Pt5 Support extension of planning controls in the marine environment I/Pt6 Support delivery of wind farm policy framework I/Pt7

-5.9 Recreation and Tourism Issues and Opportunties
+5.9 Recreation and Tourism Issues And Opportunties